LipSurf/plugins/chrome-extension/README.md

 v1.0
 - [X] Fix reddit commands
 --- [ ] sometimes clicking a post number goes wrong
-- [ ] Polish up slides
+- [X] Polish up slides
-- [ ] Put license on code
+- [X] Put license on code
 - [X] Tutorial Page
 -- auto reload tabs when plugin is first installed
 - [X] stop goes to top of page
 - [ ] Get build pipeline optimized (obfuscate output)
+- [X] `silent` -- only valid commands are shown mode when audio is on in the tab, or detected video playing

+v1.1
+- [ ] Live text not showing when command errors (eg. command not loaded)
 - [ ] Fix fullscreen
 - [ ] Make full screen black out background
-- [ ] `silent` -- only valid commands are shown mode when audio is on in the tab, or detected video playing
-- [ ] Live text not showing when command errors (eg. command not loaded)
+- [ ] slow scroll down
-- [ ] 2 full days of testing?
+- [ ] special notification when auto shutoff, no headphone mode, etc.

-v1.1
 - [ ] Return iframe positioning data from queryAllIframes so a choice can be made based on the position of the element in the page -- easy trade-off would be to only query frames that are visible within the page
 - [ ] context menu - on for 10m, on for 20m, options
 - [ ] scroll based on window height